|Glossary of Purchasing and Warehouse Inventory Terms (For Reference Only)

 Credit Transaction-The return of a commodity to inventory from a cost center, increasing the value of inventory and restoring budget

 dollars to the cost center.
 Only allowed for commodities that are unused and usable for the intended purpose (i.e. have not exceeded

 the manufacturer's recommended use date or expiration date).

-commodities do not necessarily meet the criteria to be classified as emergency stock but are required to keep equipment or
+do not necessarily meet the criteria to be classified as emergency stock but are required to keep equipment or programs operating.

 Cross Aisle-A passageway at right angles to main aisles, used for the movement of supplies, equipment and personnel.